jackyhuynh/FraudTransDetection/README.md

 Explain how to run the automated tests for this system:
 - Start R Studio.
 - Create new a project.
 - Copy the data and markdown file (.rmd) into the source file.
-For examaple:
+For example:
 ```
 ~/Fraud-TransactionsDetectionSystem/markdown.rmd
 ~/Fraud-TransactionsDetectionSystem/data.csv
 ```

-- you can store the WholesaleCustomersData.csv in the same folder, but it is recommeded to store in a data as below (coding standard):
+- you can store the WholesaleCustomersData.csv in the same folder, but it is recommended to store in a data as below (coding standard):
 ```
 ~/Fraud-TransactionsDetectionSystem/data/data.csv
 ```

-- Make sure to change the import code on top if you want move your data anywhere.
+- Make sure to change the import code on top if you want to move your data anywhere.
 Depend on where you download the code.
-Your path will definately be different from mine.
-Please replace the path below with your own path:
+Your path will be different from mine.
+Please replace the path below with your  path:
 ```
 # Import Data
 Rdata <- read.csv("~/R/DataMining/FaultAnalyst.CreditCard/data/data.csv", header=TRUE)